 Lab packs aid in helping organizations dispose of any unused chemicals that can't be discarded via normal disposal means because of the dangers they could pose to other people and the environment.
 The federal standards that lab packs must adhere to ensure the hazardous materials they contain are properly moved, treated and disposed of.
 By complying with lab pack guidelines, a company can be certain it is doing everything it can to protect the environment, its employees and its community while avoiding possible fines or other punitive measures.

-After a lab pack leaves an organization’s site, that organization is still responsible for what ultimately happens to it.
+After a lab pack leaves an organization's site, that organization is still responsible for what ultimately happens to it.
 The most dependable way for a company to know its lab pack full of hazardous materials has been properly handled is to work alongside a lab packing service.
-The lab packing service will safely move the hazardous waste to the lab pack’s designated location according to local regulations.
+The lab packing company will safely move the hazardous waste to the lab pack's designated location according to local regulations.

-After arriving at a waste treatment facility, the hazardous waste management company will ensure proper lab pack disposal practices are followed according to government standards.
+After arriving at a waste treatment facility, the hazardous waste management company will ensure proper lab pack disposal practices are followed according to government regulations.
 Each container of harmful chemicals within a lab pack is typically designated for a specific land disposal restriction (LDR) treatment standard, such as neutralization or stabilization, which can add to the complexity and cost of the disposal process.
 Because of this, the EPA offers an alternative treatment standard that grants the incineration of the entire lab pack in many cases.